Mamallapuram – The Workshop of the Pallavas

 Adi-Varaha Perumal Temple

 This temple is in worship since its inception as evident from its inscriptions.
 Being a living temple, entry of a foreign national was not allowed and this contributed to almost non-existence of this temple in the travelogues of early European travelers and explorers.
 The scenario has not changed in the modern times as well.
 As the temple is under worship, it is kept open only for a short period, in the morning and evening, during prayer times and for the rest of the time, it is kept closed.
 Due to this reason, this temple does appear in the intineraries of many modern age visitors and tourists.

 However obscure or inconvenient the access may be, this temple is one of the best preserved and most complete specimen of the rock-cut architecture at Mamallapuram.
 The temple has been extended with later period structures, most probably during the sixteenth century CE when the town witnessed resurgence during the Vijayanagara period.
 A modern structure, in front of the temple obscures the view to the original shrine.

 The original cave-temple faces west and measures 33 feet x 14 feet x 11.5 feet1.
 The rock face is excavated into a hall consisting of two bays.
 The front facade is supported on four pillars and two pilasters.
 The pillars have lion-bases with octagonal shafts above.
 The temple is dedicated to the Varaha incarnation of Vishnu, a stucco image of the icon is carved at the rear wall of the shrine.
 The image is heavily plastered and modified hiding all the feature of originality, if there is any.
-It would be difficult to aeration whether the stucco image is on top of an old Pallava image or an addition during a later period.
+It would be difficult to ascertain whether the stucco image is on top of an old Pallava image or an addition during a later period.